Understanding the Mattress Firmness Scale: A Comprehensive Guide

 Importance of pressure relief and support

-When choosing a mattress, pressure relief and support should be key considerations.
+When choosing a mattress, pressure relief and support are key.
 Pressure relief helps distribute body weight evenly, reducing stress on common pressure pointsⓘ The parts of the sleeper’s body that are in direct contact with the mattress, such as the backside, shoulder, hips, and ribcage .
 Support ensures the spine remains neutral to prevent discomfort and potential pain.
 A mattress that offers a good balance of pressure relief and support is ideal for all body types.

 Firmness for couples with different preferences